 One time the chaplain saw a wretched woman with seven strong, healthy sons, but no husband.
-He asked how she got them and she said it was by praying to the deity of a banyan tree at the city gate.
-The chaplain went to the tree and shook a branch, asking why a beggar woman gets seven children while the king, who offered the deity a tribute of one thousand coins every year, gets none.
+He asked how she got her sons and she said it was by praying to the deity of a banyan tree at the city gate.
+The chaplain went to the tree and shook a branch, asking why a beggar woman gets seven sons, while the king, who offered the deity a tribute of one thousand coins every year, gets none.
 He threatened to cut down the deity’s tree if she did not grant the king a son within seven days.
 Each day he came back to repeat his threat and on the sixth, she realized he was serious.

 The deity asked the gods of the four directions and the twenty-eight lords of the goblins, but none would grant a child.
-But Indra, king of the gods, agreed to help her.
+Indra, king of the gods, however, agreed to help her.
 He found four gods in his heaven with great merit—they had previously been weavers on Earth and together gave one fifth of their earnings as alms—and he told them they must go be born on Earth to the king’s chief consort.
-Not wanting to be burdened with royalty, they requested being born into the chaplain’s family instead, and said that once they were old enough they would renounce the world and live as ascetics.
+Not wanting to be burdened with royalty, they requested being born into the chaplain’s family instead, and said that once they were old enough, they would renounce the world and live as ascetics.
+Indra agreed.

 The chaplain returned on the seventh day with some strong men bearing axes and demanded an answer from the deity.
 She cleft the tree trunk and came forth, telling him that he would soon have four sons who would become ascetics.
-The chaplain demanded at least some of them go to the king, but the deity said it was not possible.
-So the chaplain accepted her gift and assumed he could somehow prevent them from renouncing the world.
+The chaplain demanded that at least some of them go to the king, but the deity said it was not possible.
+So the chaplain accepted her gift and assumed he could somehow prevent them from renouncing the world when the time came.